strimzi/proposals/009-strimzi-ui.md

 ### Proposed technology:

 The UI is being hosted by an Express server.
 Express has session middleware - https://www.npmjs.com/package/express-session - that can create and persist server-side sessions, using a cookie as a key to hydrate a session into the incoming express request.
-Proposed session store is a `redis` contianer as it's a lightweight key/value (and the session will just be storing a token value).
+Proposed session store is a `redis` container as it's a lightweight key/value (and the session will just be storing a token value).

 Authentication in node/Express can be achieved through by http://www.passportjs.org/ which provides a large collection of “strategies” for authenticating a user.
-This can include oidc flows for a UI oauth dance.
+For purposes of the proposal, the below diagrams show an oidc flows for a UI oauth dance, although other authentication mechanisms could be used.

 ### Sequence diagrams: